 Eligible family doctors, residents in family medicine, nurse practitioners, and nurses can get Canada Student Loan forgiveness through the federal government.
 However, only the federal portion of the loan can be forgiven (not the provincial or territorial portion).

-Eligibility For Student Loan Forgiveness For Doctors and Nurses in Canada
+Eligibility For Student Loan Forgiveness In Canada For Doctors and Nurses